-These are the steps to follow to propose a faculty-led program.
+These are the steps to follow proposing and planning a faculty-led program.

-This form is used to provide an overview of the program to gain initial approval from your chair and dean to develop a new faculty-led study abroad program.
+This form is used to obtain initial approval from your chair and dean to develop a new faculty-led study abroad program.

 Recruiting students to participate in faculty-led study abroad programs is an essential part of the faculty leader's role.
-These are some tips and suggestions for recruiting students.
+These are some tips and suggestions as you begin program promotion.

-The Forum on Education Abroad, a professional study abroad organization of which CMU is a member, published the Standards of Good Practice for Short-Term Education Abroad Programs.
+The Forum on Education Abroad is a professional study abroad organization that has researched and published the Standards of Good Practice for Short-Term Education Abroad Programs.
 All faculty leaders and prospective leaders are strongly encouraged to read the standards.
+The standards are a helpful resource when designing a new program and can also be referred to throughout the process as a guide for developing and delivering a successful faculty-led program.